chaos-polymtl/lethe/doc/source/installation/installation.rst

   export DEAL_II_DIR=/path/to/dealii/installation

-It is generally recommended to add variable to your bashrc so it is always loaded:
+It is generally recommended to add the variable to your bashrc so it is always loaded:

 .. code-block:: text